WhiteheadLab/2018-setacna-rnaseq/jetstream/boot.md

 ## Select Projects and "Create New Project"

-Now, this is something you only need to once if you have your own account - but if you're using a shared account like tx160085, you will need a way to keep your computers separate from everyone else's.
+Now, this is something you only need to once if you have your own account - but if you're using a shared account like 'dibbears', you will need a way to keep your computers separate from everyone else's.

 We'll do this with Projects, which give you a bit of a workspace in which